Industrialization of construction: Background

 Traditionally, construction has made use of manual labor such as tradesmen and subcontractors for tasks such as the installation of prefabricated elements.
 In the industrialization phase, construction uses manufacturing processes and technology to perform off-site prefabrication, assembling building components off-site rather than at the point of installation.
 Pre-assembled components are then sent to the building site in modular units.
 This type of prefabrication done away from the construction site is often referred to as externalizing work.

 The industrialization of construction also implements principles such as the Toyota Production System and agile construction for developing work information systems.
 These systems and information technology such as the Internet of Things (IoT) create real-time feedback loops for improved decision making.

 Scholars name five stages for the industrialization of construction: management of labor, management of work, lean operations, modeling and simulation, and feedback of the source based on the study of industrialization in other industries.

+Lean Industrial Construction has far-reaching potential.
+Industrialized construction offers a framework for the fundamental shifts needed across the construction industry — moving from a disconnected design process to fully digital designs based on project data and from buying one-off projects to buying sustainable, productized buildings.